dlebansais/Method.Contracts.Analyzers/README.md

 If there is an error in the expression (for example, a syntax error), this can only be caught in the generated code.

+You can use the special name `Result` in expression that test the returned value.

 ### Access attribute

 Indicates that the generated method access has one or more specifiers.
 These can be `public`, `internal` and so on.
-If multiple specifiers are needed, such as `protected internal`, provide eahc of them as separate argument.
+If multiple specifiers are needed, such as `protected internal`, provide each of them as separate argument.

 ````csharp
 using Contracts;